Lightning roll past Predators for sixth straight win

 The struggling Finnish netminder has allowed four or more goals in three straight starts.

-The Predators lost for the fourth time against Tampa Bay this season and have dropped eight of their last 11 (3-8-0).
+The Predators lost for the fourth time in four meetings with Tampa Bay this season and have dropped eight of their past 11 overall (3-8-0).

-Scratched from the lineup on Monday, Grimaldi raced in on Hedman, made a cut inside at the left circle and ripped his second goal at 4:43.
+Scratched from the lineup on Monday, Grimaldi raced in on Hedman, made a cut inside at the left circle and ripped his second goal at 4:43 of the first period.

 Playing in only his second NHL game -- his debut was on April 8, 2017, for the Buffalo Sabres -- Malone recorded the primary assist for his first career point.